-ARTICLE VIII: PARLIAMENTARY AUTHORITY
+ARTICLE VII: PARLIAMENTARY AUTHORITY

 Robert's Rules of Order Newly Revised shall be the parliamentary authority for matters of procedure not specifically covered by the bylaws or by specific rules of procedure adopted by the Board of Directors.

-ARTICLE IX: AMENDMENT OF BYLAWS
+ARTICLE VIII: AMENDMENT OF BYLAWS

 These bylaws may be altered, amended, or repealed in whole or in part by the affirmative vote of 2/3 of the membership present, at the Annual Meeting or at any regular or special meeting; provided notice of such proposed action with respect to the bylaws is provided to the membership in advance.

-ARTICLE X: DISSOLUTION
+ARTICLE IX: DISSOLUTION